La Reine Margot (1994 film): Track listing

+Costumes

+The costumes for the film were designed by Moidele Bickel, who was inspired by Italian fashion of the 1560s as well as early 17th-century Spanish fashion, particularly for the collars.
+The costumes deliberately do not include ruffles, which were fashionable in 1572.
+The accessories contain antiquated jewelry fashionable in the 1990s worn by the queen at her wedding.
+According to clothing historian Isabelle Paresys, who attended the University of Lille, the costumes designed for the film compromise between historical documentation and the fashion of the period in which the film is set.

+With regard to hairstyles, the king and his brothers wear their hair long, which owes more to the fashion of the time and stars such as Kurt Cobain (who died the same year) than to historical reality.
+Paresys analyzes these historical compromises as a way of limiting the strangeness between what the audience will easily recognize as familiar landmarks while keeping the integrity of the films' era through time specific pieces.

 Release

 The film opened on 13 May 1994 at the 1994 Cannes Film Festival and also opened nationally in France the same day.
 The version shown at Cannes and for the French theatrical run had a runtime of 162 minutes.

 For the film’s North American release, the film's American distributor Miramax chose to market the film as a traditional costume drama, with an emphasis on the romance between Margot and La Môle.
 Fifteen minutes were cut from Chéreau’s version and a deleted scene of Margot and La Môle wrapped in a red cloak was reinserted.
 This version was shown in cinemas outside France and later on video.
 Miramax also changed the image on the poster; the American one features the red cloak scene of the pair of lovers, in contrast to the French poster which shows a shocked Margot in a white dress bespattered with blood.
 The film grossed over $1.29 million in the U.S. in 1994.

 The original full-length version was available for a limited period in the United Kingdom on VHS in a collectors' edition box set in 1995, but all further releases until the blu-ray rerelease in 2014 used the shorter 145-minute cut.
 The Region 2 European DVD cover also uses the original poster.